appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The index is more than client list size

   * 1a1.
-Realodex shows an error message indicating an out-of-bounds error.
+Realodex shows an error message indicating an invalid endex error.

+  * 1a2.
+User inputs a new index.

+  * 1a3.
+Steps 1a1 to 1a2 repeats until the index input is valid.

-  * Use case ends.
+  * Use case resumes from step 2.

 * 1b.
 The index is negative

   * 1b1.
 Realodex shows an error message indicating a negative index error.

+  * 1b2.
+User inputs a new index.

+  * 1b3.
+Steps 1b1 to 1b2 repeats until the index input is valid.

-  * Use case ends.
+  * Use case resumes from step 2.

 <div style="page-break-after: always;"></div>